mike-ward/mike-ward.github.io/_posts/2009-01-17-windows-really-do-leak.md

 ---
 layout: post
-title:  Windows Really Do Leak
+title: 'Windows Really Do Leak'
 ---
 With all the news about record cold temperatures (it was –14F the other morning sans wind chill) it’s interesting to note how much Windows can leak.